Expert-elicitation method for non-parametric joint priors using normalizing flows: Simulation Studies

 To assess the \emph{informativeness} of the selected set of elicited statistics, we conduct a sensitivity analysis, with the results shown in Figure~\ref{fig:sensitivity_m1}.
 In each row, a single hyperparameter is varied across the range shown on the x-axis, while all other hyperparameters are held constant at their true values, indicated by the red vertical line.
 The columns present the two elicited statistics, specifically the five quantiles (in shades of blue and green) for $y \mid x_0$ and $y \mid x_1$.
-The horizontal gray line is included for reference, with the upper two rows indicating results for the intercept parameter $\beta_0$ and the lower two rows for the slope parameter $\beta_1$.
+The upper two rows show results for the intercept parameter $\beta_0$ and the lower two rows for the slope parameter $\beta_1$.
 The results of the sensitivity analysis indicate that the selected elicited statistics provide sufficient informativeness for the model hyperparameters.

 \paragraph{Fitting Stage} We ran the training algorithm 30 times with different random seeds and conducted an initial convergence check by inspecting the slope of the last 100 epochs for each replication.
-In Figure~\ref{fig:convergence-check-binom}, the upper row shows the absolute slope (scaled by a factor of 100) for each replication.
+In Figure~\ref{fig:convergence-check-binom-loss}, the upper row shows the absolute slope (scaled by a factor of 100) for each replication.
 In the lower row, the learning trajectory of the total loss is shown for the best-performing (leftmost) and the four worst-performing replications.
 We observe a near-zero slope for the best model, indicating convergence, while the negative slopes for the worst-performing seeds suggest that the learning algorithm continues to make progress.

-However, a visual inspection of the learning trajectories for the four worst-performing replications, exemplified in Figure~\ref{fig:visual-convergence-binom} for seed 11, indicates satisfactory convergence for all quantities of interest.
-This includes the total loss, the individual loss components (upper row), as well as the means and standard deviations of the marginal priors (lower row).
-Therefore, although there appears to be minor ongoing learning progress, the results will only change very minimally.
+However, a visual inspection of the learning trajectories of the total loss and individual loss components (Figure~\ref{fig:visual-loss-convergence-binom}) and the means and standard deviations of the marginal priors (Figure~\ref{fig:convergence-check-binom-hyperparameter}), indicates satisfactory convergence.
+Therefore, although the slope analysis indicates minor ongoing learning progress, no substantial changes in the results are expected if the model is trained for additional epochs.
 Overall, we conclude that the training process was successful.